vsespb/mt-aws-glacier/README.md

 * Zero length files are ignored
 * Only multipart upload implemented, no plain upload
 * No way to specify SNS topic
+* Mac OS X filesystem treated as case-insensetive

 ## Production ready